DROPOUT PREVENTION AND INTERVENTION

-The full report containing district and charter school high school dropout counts and rates for 2010-11 and 2011-12 is available online at www.ncpublicschools.org/research/discipline/reports/.
+The full report containing state, district and charter high school dropout counts and rates for 2012-2013 is available online at www.ncpublicschools.org/research/discipline/reports/.

 NOTE :: Various file formats are used on this page that may require download.
 If larger than 1mb, it will take longer to download.
 For instructions or more information, please visit our download page.

-Number of students in North Carolina who dropped out of school in 2012
+Number of NC 9-12 grade students who dropped out of school during the 2012-2013 academic year

 Top Five Reasons NC Students Drop Out of School*